Public-Health-Scotland/demo_oracle/README.md

 bash install_extensions.sh
 ```
 # Prepare your Python environemnt (Python 3.12.6) (for other Python versions check reference link)
 1. Create your environment (only the first time you create the project).
-To create an environment called oenv, run:
+To create an environment called .oenv, run:
 ```
 /opt/python/3.12.6/bin/python3.12 -m venv .oenv
 ```